Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 ### Polarization Control

-The WSO is afforded direct control of the APQ-120's waveform polarization at the antenna feedhorn by using the Polar Switch.
-The default setting is LIN (Linear); in this setting, the waveform is transmitted in a linear alignment to the feedhorn, oriented vertically.
+The WSO is afforded direct control of the APQ-120's waveform polarization at the antenna feed-horn by using the Polar Switch.
+The default setting is LIN (Linear); in this setting, the waveform is transmitted in a linear alignment to the feed-horn, oriented vertically.
 This is also the default setting for employment of the [AIM-7 Sparrow](../stores/air_to_air/aim_7.md).

 Also available are a pair of Circular polarization options, CIR 1 (clockwise) and CIR 2 ( counter-clockwise).
 Circular polarization is provided as it is less susceptible to precipitation-related clutter, and can allow detection or tracking of a target in such weather when a return is otherwise found to be marginal.

-However, it is important to note that only clockwise polarization (CIR 1) is compatible with the Sparrow's receiving antenna, and thus can only be fired in said mode.
+>💡 Only clockwise polarization (CIR 1) is compatible with the
+> Sparrow's receiving antenna, and thus can only be fired
+> in said mode.
 A Sparrow launched with the APQ-120 in CIR 2 will not track.

 ### Maneuver Switch